sidhantu123/multi_agent_productivity_system/README.md

 A powerful, conversational Gmail assistant built with LangGraph and Pydantic AI.
 Manage your emails naturally through conversation, with built-in memory, smart contact caching, and comprehensive Gmail operations.

+---

+## Calendar Agent (Standalone)

+In addition to the Gmail agent, this repository now includes a Google Calendar agent built with Pydantic AI.
+The Calendar agent currently runs as a standalone CLI service for development and testing.

+Planned next step: integrate the Calendar agent into the existing LangGraph architecture with an orchestrator agent that can route user requests to Gmail and/or Calendar based on intent.

 ## Features

-- **AI-Powered**: OpenAI GPT-4o-mini with Pydantic AI for natural language understanding
+- **AI-Powered**: OpenAI (e.g., gpt-4o-mini) with Pydantic AI for natural language understanding
 - **Conversation Memory**: LangGraph's built-in memory system remembers context across the conversation
 - **Full Gmail Integration**: View, search, modify, and send emails via Google Gmail API
 - **Smart Unsubscribe**: Automatic one-click unsubscribe or guided manual unsubscribe from marketing emails